ASAKUSA WITH KIDS: WHERE TO EAT?

 LUNCH & DINNER SUGGESTION IN ASAKUSA: GLUTEN FREE TEMPURA

-This restaurant only seats 10 so you need to make a reservation.
+This restaurant only seats 12 so you need to make a reservation.
 Also, this restaurant only welcomes children 6 years and older.
 The restaurant is called Tempura Asakusa Sakura.
 They accept credit cards.
 They also have an English menu.
 Tempura Asakusa Sakura is well known for delicious gluten free tempura and also delicious gluten free wagyu beef tempura.
+The gluten free tasting menu with sake pairing is also fabulous here.
 See the full Tempura Asakusa Sakura menu here.
 This is the Tempura Asakusa Sakura instagram.
 The entire restaurant is gluten free – the tempura is made with rice flour.
 There is even a Wagyu & Tempura Bowl.
 They even home make their own gluten free soy sauce.
 This is also a great place to try different types of sake.

 This restaurant is opposite the A4 Exit of Asakusa Station.